You are here

 Carbon Fiber Composites

 VTO is supporting a variety of research projects that focus on reducing these costs, with a goal of reaching less than $5 a pound for carbon fiber.
 ORNL is investigating reducing costs through the use of lower-priced starting materials and improvements in the conversion rate and cost.
 Zolek is investigating blending a standard precursor for carbon fiber (polyacrylonitrile), with low cost lignin (a chemical compound derived from plants) to minimize cost while maximizing polyacrylonitrile's positive mechanical properties.
 Similarly, Materials Innovation Technology, LLC is developing low cost carbon fiber composites manufacturing using recycled carbon fiber.
-The Department of Energy is supporting Materials Innovation Technologies' project, which focuses on structural automotive applications, jointly with funding from both VTO and Small Business Innovation Research funding from the American Recovery and Reinvestment Act.
+The Department of Energy is supporting Materials Innovation Technologies' project, which focuses on structural automotive applications, jointly with funding from both VTO and Small Business Innovation Research funding.